The Scottish Social Housing Charter

 The Scottish Social Housing Charter sets the standards and outcomes that all social landlords should aim to achieve when performing their housing activities.

-The Charter was approved by the Scottish Government on 14 March 2012 and came into effect on 1 April 2012.
-It replaces previous performance standards but does not replace any of the legal duties that apply to social landlords.
+It does not replicate or replace any of the legal duties that apply to social landlords.

-It will achieve this by:
+It does this by: